 The “Extreme Ice Survey” guys are well funded and sport expensive, brand-name apparel and gear.
 Sad piano music plays in the background of their films.
 Getting details about their data and research findings, however, seems quite difficult.
 Much of their material is hidden behind paywalls.

 We offer a somewhat scaled-down version of a similar “ice chasing” research model.
 We aim to photograph and measure the glaciers of GNP (and Montana, Wyoming, etc.) on the same dates and perspectives, year after year.

-At 9:00 AM the following morning (Saturday, Sept.
-10, 2016), we will meet in the lobby of the Many Glacier hotel inside GNP.
+We will meet in the lobby of the East Glacier Lodge around 8 a.m.ish.
 (We will be wearing flannel rather than expensive brand-name jackets.)